QA Strategy

 What beta testing software needs to do in 2026

-The category of beta testing software has evolved.
 The minimum viable beta tool used to be a feedback form.
 In 2026, beta testing software has to do five things competently or the beta program produces noise instead of signal.

 1. One-click capture in the product itself.
 Beta users won't open a separate tool, take a screenshot, paste it into a form and write three sentences.
 They'll click a button if the button is in the product; otherwise they won't report at all.
 The capture surface has to be embedded — a browser extension, an in-app widget, or both.